willothy/nvim-cokeline/README.md

   },

   -- The default highlight group values.
-  -- The `fg` and `bg` keys are either colors in hexadecimal format or -- functions taking a `buffer` parameter and returning a color in -- hexadecimal format.
-Similarly, the `style` key is either a string -- containing a comma separated list of items in `:h attr-list` or a -- function returning one. default_hl = {
+  -- The `fg`, `bg`, and `sp` keys are either colors in hexadecimal format or -- functions taking a `buffer` parameter and returning a color in -- hexadecimal format.
+Style attributes work the same way, but functions -- should return boolean values. default_hl = {
     -- default: `ColorColumn`'s background color for focused buffers, -- `Normal`'s foreground color for unfocused ones.